 “It was last April 2017, a friend did a trek [a famous mountain circuit], and I said to myself ‘I want to do that too!’ before buying myself a ticket.”
-100/100 for spontaneity.
+What a spur-of-the-moment decision!
 Until he discovered his friend had prepared for this trek by doing treks of similar difficulty.

 It was one of those “ohhhh….” moments, but Yukee remained unfazed.
 “I decided to carry on with it.”
 The adventurer even decided to do the trek with a chicken suit on because he was born in the year of the Rooster, for the stories he’d be able to tell his future grandchildren… and we’re guessing for the LOLs too.
 With that—‘Chicken Travel’ was born.

 Related Article: What's Your Zodiac's Travel Fortunes for The Year Of The Dog?